Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Discussion

-As mentioned before, the recognition and reasoning abilities are likely interdependent. \citet{charxiv} also suggest that recognition skills serve as prerequisites for effective reasoning.
-To explore this further, we conduct an experiment by fixing the total training data at 8k and varying the ratio of reasoning to recognition data from $8:0$ to $0:8$.
-We train the LLaVA-Next-Llama3-8B model and evaluate them on both recognition-focused benchmarks (i.e., ChartQA, ChartBench, ChartX) and reasoning-focused ones (i.e., \data-Reas., CharXiv-Reas., MathVista).
+As previously noted, the recognition and reasoning abilities are likely interdependent. \citet{charxiv} suggest that recognition skills serve as prerequisites for effective reasoning.
+To investigate this further, we conduct an experiment with LLaVA-Next-Llama3-8B, using a fixed 8k total training data size and varying the ratio of reasoning to recognition data from 0:8 to 8:0.
+We evaluated the models on recognition tasks (i.e., ChartQA, ChartBench, ChartX) and reasoning tasks (i.e., \data-Reas., CharXiv-Reas., MathVista).

-As shown in Figure \ref{fig:line}, increasing the proportion of recognition or reasoning data results in improvements in corresponding task performance.
-Notably, models trained with a higher ratio of recognition data outperform those trained on 20k total data in recognition tasks.
-In contrast, as the ratio of reasoning data increases, performance gains plateau and even decline when the ratio reaches 100\%.
-This suggests that simply increasing the proportion or scale of reasoning-oriented data may lead to diminishing returns.
-We hypothesize that this is because reasoning abilities are partially dependent on recognition skills.
-When a model fails to accurately interpret an image, its reasoning process is likely compromised \citep{charxiv}.
-Due to resource limitations, we are unable to scale the total data size further in this study.
-However, we expect that with larger datasets, the interaction between recognition and reasoning data would become even more significant.
+Figure \ref{fig:line} shows that increasing the proportion of recognition or reasoning data improves performance on the respective tasks.
+Models with more recognition data outperform those trained on 20k full data for recognition tasks.
+However, the reasoning performance gains plateau and even decline when reasoning data exceeds 50\%, suggesting diminishing returns when reasoning data is overemphasized.
+This supports the hypothesis that reasoning abilities are partially dependent on recognition skills.
+When the model fails to interpret the image accurately, its reasoning ability is likely compromised \citep{charxiv}.
+Although this study is limited by data constraints, we expect the interaction between recognition and reasoning to become more pronounced with larger datasets.